Jittering jets promote dust formation in core-collapse supernovae: Summary

 \section{Summary}

 In this \textit{Letter}, I focus on pointing out the point-symmetric, Figures \ref{Fig:CassiopeiaJWST} and \ref{fig:CrabDust}, and bipolar, Figure \ref{fig:SN1987ADust}, morphologies of dust in three CCSNRs.
 Accepting that jets shape these morphologies within the framework of the JJEM, this suggests that exploding jets enhance dust formation in CCSNRs.
-In this study, I do not address the question of how the jets enhance dust formation.
-Future studies should examine relevant processes, like the compression of ejecta by jets that inflate bubbles and between the bubbles.
+In this study, I do not address the entire chain of processes by which the jets enhance dust formation; I only argue that the jets compress the gas, and the high density facilitates dust formation in the jet-compressed zones.
+Future studies should examine relevant processes (e.g., \citealt{Cherchneffetal2025} for a recent study of dust formation in SNRs), such as the compression of ejecta by jets that inflate bubbles and the interaction between the bubbles.
 I limit this study to highlighting the jet-shaped morphology of dust distribution (not all dust in a given CCSNR, nor in all CCSNRs).

 The study of dust formation and survivability in CCSNe is a hot topic, with numerous new observations using ALMA and JWST (e.g., \citealt{Claytonetal2025, Medleretal2025, Sarangietal2025, Shahbandehetal2025, Szalaietal2025, Tinyanontetal2025}), and theoretical studies (e.g., \citealt{Kirchschlageretal2023, MartinezGonzalez2025, Zhaoetal2025}).
 CCSNe of a given type might differ by one to two orders of magnitude in the mass of dust they form (e.g., \citealt{Gomezetal2025}).
 I propose that the properties of the exploding jets and their interaction with the core and envelope (if it exists) are among the factors that determine the amount of dust formed and the dust morphology.